Uminosachi/open-llm-webui/README.md

 # LLM WebUI Inference

-This repository contains a web application designed to execute Large Language Models (LLMs), such as the [Open CALM model](https://huggingface.co/cyberagent), developed by [CyberAgent, Inc.](https://www.cyberagent.co.jp/).
+This repository contains a web application designed to execute Large Language Models (LLMs), such as the [Open CALM model](https://huggingface.co/cyberagent).

 ## Installation